 Internal strut that provides structural support to the canal that contains the raphe.
 Plural form is fibulae.
 The fibulae extend transapically from the raphe canal to the valve face.
 Examples of genera having fibulae include Denticula, Nitzschia, and Surirella.
 From Latin for clasp, pin, or brooch.

 Having the shape of a thread.

-The narrower pole, or apex, of the valve in genera having the shape of a club.
+The narrower apex, or pole, of a clavate valve.
 Often has a pore field.
 Example genera include Didymosphenia, Gomphoneis, and Gomphonema.

 The siliceous parts of the diatom cell wall.
 Composed of the larger